Cray-HPE/hms-trs-app-api/README.md

 	rchan,_ := tloc.Launch(&taskList)

-	// Wait for completion of the task list
+	// Wait for completion of all tasks

 	nDone := 0